canonical/pylxd/doc/source/storage-pools.rst

 keys apply to any volume created in the pool unless the value is overridden on a per-volume basis.

-`Storage Pool` objects are represent the dictionary and associated methods that are returned from the API endpoint `GET /1.0/storage-pools/<name>`.
+`Storage Pool` objects represent the json object that is return from `GET /1.0/storage-pools/<name>` and then the associated methods that are then available at the same endpoint.

 Manager methods
 ---------------